 As a technology company, and particularly as a government contractor, we may face a heightened risk of a security breach, compromise or disruption from attempts to gain unauthorized access to our proprietary, confidential or classified information on our IT networks and related systems via cyber-attacks or cyber-intrusions.
 These types of information and IT networks and related systems are critical to the operation of our business and essential to our ability to perform day-to-day operations, and, in some cases, are critical to our operations or those of our customers.
 Such critical information includes our proprietary software code, which we protect as a trade secret and is critical to the competitive advantage of many of our products, which could be adversely affected if this code were stolen in a cyber-intrusion or otherwise compromised.
-In addition, as certain of our technological capabilities become widely known, it is possible that we may be subjected to cyber-attack or cyber-intrusion as third parties seek to gain improper access to information regarding these capabilities and cyber-attacks or cyber-intrusion could compromise our confidential information or our IT networks and systems generally, as it is not practical as a business matter to isolate all of our confidential information and trade secrets from email and internet access.
-A security breach, compromise or other significant disruption involving these types of information and IT networks and related systems could disrupt the proper functioning of these networks and systems and therefore our operations, compromise our confidential information of these types to date.
-To date, we have not experienced a significant cyber-intrusion, cyber-attack or other significant disruption.
-There can be no assurance that our security efforts and measures will be effective or that attempted security breaches or experienced other significant disruptions of these developments in the future could have a negative impact on our results of operations, financial conditio
+In addition, as certain of our technological capabilities become widely known, it is possible that we may be subjected to cyber-attack or cyber-intrusion as third parties seek to gain improper access to information regarding these capabilities and cyber-attacks or cyber-intrusion could compromise our confidential information or our IT networks and systems generally, as it is not practical as a business matter to isolate all of our confidential information and trade secrets, or damage our reputation among our customers and systems and systems and systems and systems and systems and systems and therefore our operations, compromise our confidential information and trade secrets, or damage our reputation among our customers and the public generally.
+We have not identified any significant security breaches or experienced other significant disruptions of these types to date.
+To date, we have not experienced a significant cyber-attack or other significant disruption.
+There can be no assurance that our security efforts and measures will be effective or that attempted security breaches or disruptions would not be successful or damaging.
+Any of these developments in the future could h